drjcode02/healthcare_sql_project/README.md

 # healthcare_sql_project
-A collection of SQL files related to healthcare domain
+A collection of SQL-files related to healthcare domain